 We depend on healthy, functioning ecosystems and must maintain these for future generations.
 The protection of the natural environment is part of our core policy at EGA.

 In Guinea, our biodiversity assessments have confirmed that habitats in and around our mining and port concessions support rich assemblages and important species of mammals, reptiles, herpetofauna, avifauna and flora, including 27 critically endangered species.
 These species include the West African chimpanzee, the hooded vulture and the Atlantic humpbacked dolphin.
-All our associated biodiversity conservation work is governed through our Biodiversity Management Plan, prepared in accordance with IFC Performance Standards, and includes a commitment to achieve no net loss for biodiversity and a net gain for critical habitats
+All our associated biodiversity conservation work is governed through our Biodiversity Management Plan, prepared in accordance with IFC Performance Standards, which includes a commitment to achieve no net loss for biodiversity and a net gain for critical habitats

 Power generation and industrial processes associated with aluminium smelting can create adverse air quality impacts if not adequately controlled.
 In the UAE, protecting air quality is a key focus area for our environmental management system.
 We monitor emissions and local ambient air quality to ensure the effectiveness of our controls and regularly communicate the results to relevant environmental regulators.

 Potential air quality impacts from our mine and export facilities in Guinea are predominantly associated with dust generation from the movement and the processing of large quantities of earth and rock as well as emissions from mobile equipment and power generators.
-We have run simulated computer dispersion models in order to help us avoid potential local impacts associated with NOx and SO x emissions and identify suitable locations for air quality monitoring stations to ensure controls for dust suppression are sufficient
+We have run simulated computer dispersion models in order to help us avoid potential local impacts associated with NOx and SOx emissions and identify suitable locations for air quality monitoring stations to ensure controls for dust suppression are sufficient

 At EGA, the waste hierarchy is at the core of our waste management decisions.
 In boh the UAE and in Guinea we have a comprehensive Waste Management Plan, with a long-term aspiration of sending zero waste to landfill.

-In guinea, diverting waste from landfill is particularly challenging given that our mining concession is in an isolated area with minimal opportunity to access sophisticated waste treatment infrastructure.
+In Guinea, diverting waste from landfill is particularly challenging given that our mining concession is in an isolated area with minimal opportunity to access sophisticated waste treatment infrastructure.
 Much of our waste is currently securely stored and controlled onsite until we are able to confirm a suitable means of reuse or recycling.
 Meanwhile, we are actively engaged with local waste recycling organisations hoping to expand their businesses.